-While the Chaplaincy is unashamedly Christian there is no intention to 'preach' and support is offered to all, those of any faith or none.
+While the Chaplaincy is unashamedly Christian there is no intention to 'preach' and support is offered to everybody, of any faith or none.
 Anyone can turn to their chaplain for support and, whilst chaplains are impartial and non-judgmental, caring for people rather than counselling them, they are able to signpost to organisations that can offer focused help.
 All conversations are treated as confidential within the Chaplaincy (subject to UK laws and safeguarding good practice).

 Impartiality means that the chaplain does not operate on behalf of an employer but in the interest of all.
 Similarly, consideration is given to the welfare of everyone, at all levels, regardless of status or seniority.
 Confidentiality covers anything that may be seen or heard in workplaces including personal details and anything to do with the operation of an organisation.